storypioneers/kirby-selector/README.md

 ### Within your blueprints

-As soon as you dropped the field extension into your fields folder you can use it in your blueprints: simply add `selector` fields to your blueprints and set some options (where applicable).
+Post installation simply add `selector` fields to your blueprints and set some options (where applicable).

 ```yaml
 fields: